aau-giraf/foodplanner-api/README.md

 1. First step is to figure out where to host the server.
 A great place is AAU's own hosting platform https://strato-new.claaudia.aau.dk here the most important thing is to pick a server running Ubuntu.

+[!IMPORTANT]
+If Strato is decided then remember to open all the ports that are expected to be used.
+This can be done in Security Groups under the Network section.
+These ports could be 5432, 8080, 8081, 9000 and 9001

 2. Install the following on the server:

 -   [Docker](https://docs.docker.com/engine/install/ubuntu/)